CoLRev-Environment/colrev/colrev/packages/springer_link/README.md

 ## Summary
 Springer Nature is a leading global scientific, technical, and medical publisher, with metadata for over 16 million online documents, encompassing journal articles, book chapters, and protocols published by Springer.

-This class allows you to perform DB searches and API searches using the SpringerLink API.
+This package allows you to perform DB searches and API searches using the SpringerLink API.
 By configuring and using this class, you can retrieve and manage metadata from Springer Nature's vast database of scholarly articles and books.

 ## search

 The search for this Springer package is launched with the following command in your ColRev project: